flatcar-archive/flatcar-docs/os/booting-on-ec2.md

-# Running CoreOS Container Linux on EC2
+# Running Flatcar Linux on EC2

 The current AMIs for all Container Linux channels and EC2 regions are listed below and updated frequently.
 Using CloudFormation is the easiest way to launch a cluster, but it is also possible to follow the manual steps at the end of the article.
 Questions can be directed to the CoreOS [IRC channel][irc] or [user mailing list][coreos-user].